The Help Center

 How does your Delivery system work?

-We deliver to Jerome, Twin falls, and Buhl every Saturday from Nov 1st to May 1st (ish).
+We will be delivering to Jerome, Twin Falls, Buhl, Wendell every Saturday from Oct .21st to May 1st (ish).
 We try to bridge the gap when farmer's Markets are not happening.
 We try to make this every Satuday during those months but there are a few things we need to make happen to make it all work.

 If you need some soap from Mel's Calloused Hands Bounty company please head over to her website at www.callousedhandsbounty.com and order from there directly and we will make sure it gets added to your order.
-(The reason for seperate orders is just to keep the money straight and allow each company not to be handling the others).
+(I am working on something that will make this easier but for now this is how I can make everything work that I need).

 **We need 250 dollars in orders to make a run.
-This is collective orders amongst all customers between all our products (beef, pork, dairy and soaps) so the more people that order it will guarantee our go on delivery.
+This is collective number amongst all customers between all our products (beef, dairy, and soaps) so the more people that order it will guarantee our ability to make the delivery run.
 We had to set this up due to fuel cost and our time.
 This is a business so we have to make sure we make ends met.
-So this is a perfect oppertunity to tell family and friends to order to help with the total $250 that is needed.
+So this is a perfect opportunity to tell family and friends to order to help with the total $250 that is needed.

-**We will be serving Jerome, Twin Falls, and Buhl for now.
-Things will change once Farmer's Market season is here.
+**We will be serving Jerome, Twin Falls, Buhl and Wendell for now.
+Always subject to change due to delivery demand.